 A groundhog is a large, stocky rodent covered in long, thick fur.
 It has a squirrel-like face with large black eyes and an inquisitive expression.
-Groundhogs stand out for their wide, bushy tails and large claws.
+Groundhogs are easily recognizable for their chubby bodies, broad, bushy tails, and large claws.

 Groundhogs’ most distinctive features are their four long, sharp incisors.
 They have two on top of their mouth and two on the bottom.
 While many marmots have yellow teeth, the incisors of groundhogs are usually white.

 Groundhogs are intelligent animals with complex social interactions.
-They form close bonds with their young, and they whistle to communicate information about threats to each other.
+They form close bonds with their young and whistle to communicate information about threats to each other.

 Despite their bulky size, they are fast runners, good climbers, and excellent swimmers.
 It’s estimated they can reach a top speed of almost 10 mph.

 These skills give them advantages against their predators.
 Groundhogs are constantly alert for threats, and it’s common to see them standing on their hind legs to survey their territory.
-They will whistle to each other when they sense threats, which has led to one of their common names, “whistlepig.”
+They will whistle at each other when they sense threats, which has led to one of their common names, “whistle pig.”

-They hibernate every winter.
-During hibernation, their bodies slow down considerably.
-Their breath slows from 80 beats a minute to five beats a minute.
+Groundhogs hibernate every winter.
+During hibernation, their bodies slow down considerably – their breath slows from 80 beats a minute to five beats a minute.
 Their respiration drops from 16 breaths per minute to two per minute.
 Their body temperature drops from 99 degrees Fahrenheit to as low as 37 degrees.

 They emerge from their burrows in early February.
 If an emerging woodchuck senses that winter is truly over, it will walk out of its burrow.
 If it judges that the weather is still too cold for foraging, it will return to its burrow.

-According to tradition, if the animal doesn’t see his shadow, spring is around the corner.
-If he sees his shadow, however, he will return to his burrow, and we can expect another six weeks of winter.
+According to tradition, if the animal doesn’t see its shadow, spring is around the corner.
+However, if he sees his shadow, he will return to his burrow, and we can expect another six weeks of winter.
 Many cities and states have their favorite prognosticators, but Punxsutawney Phil is undoubtedly the most famous.

 Punxsutawney Phil: The Most Famous Groundhog That Ever Lived

 A resident of Punxsutawney, Pennsylvania, Phil has been “prognosticating” the weather since 1886.
-There have been many “Phils” since then, but the town of Punxsutawney maintains a legend that Phil took an “elixir of life” that gave him eternal life.
+There have been many “Phils” since then, but Punxsutawney maintains a legend that Phil took an “elixir of life” that gave him eternal life.